ppsingh11/OnlineFileTrackingSystem/README.md

 # OnlineFileTrackingSystem
-It is a web Based System that can be used by an institute to keep the track of files/Applications.Applicants can track their file/Applications and will get an confirmation email on acceptance or rejection of application
+Online File Tracking System is a web based application to monitor the pendency of receipts and files and assist in their easy tracking.
+It is an integrated package which has features right from diarizing of receipts/files, updating its status, opening of new files, tracking the movement of the files, dispatch of letters/files and finally records management.